zanniemill49/va.gov-team/products/platform/documentation-site/research/confluence-pilot-research-2020/conversation-guide.md

 *When the participant is ready, begin the session with the following intro.*

-## Intro (5 minutes)
+## Intro (<5 minutes)

 Thanks for joining us today!
-My name is Liani and I also have some colleagues on the line observing and taking notes.
+My name is Liani.
+I have some colleagues on the line observing and taking notes.
 We are migrating Platform documentation from the va.gov-team repo to Confluence, starting with developer documentation.
-A big part of this work is figuring out how to logically organize the content.
+A big part of this work is figuring out how to logically organize the content - which is where you, as an SME, come in!

 This session will be split into 3 parts:

 1. A conversation about the Platform's current developer documentation, followed by
-2. A short activity that'll help us do a coherence check on our experimental structure, and finally
+2. A short activity that'll help us do a coherence check on our experimental structure.
+In this part, you'll want some way to take brief notes, so that - 3rd part -
-3. We'd love to hear your thoughts on the what we were showing in the activity.
+3. We can chat!
+We'd love to hear your thoughts on the what we were showing in the activity.

 Before we start, I want mention a few things: